 Important - Felt soled boots and waders are banned everywhere in New Zealand

-entering Lake Taupo.
-Those who have fished for steelhead in the USA
+the rivers entering Lake Taupo.
+Those who have fished for steelhead in

 As a general rule if your fly is not hugging the bottom you are not fishing.
 Spawning fish will rarely move far to take a fly.
 So the fly is best placed right in front of their nose in their lies.

 Most locals nymphing and wet fly-fishing use seven to nine weight rods.
 This is not only to throw big heavy flies, often in strong winds, but also to provide some power to slow down big, wild fish in big waters.
 But there is good scope for using a six weight at the tail of pools, in riffles, and slower runs.